emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Microsoft IIS Service

-The Energy Logserver accepts data from the Microsoft IIS services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Microsoft IIS services using the Filebeat agent.

 To identify and collect events from Microsoft IIS services, is nessery to set correct path do logs in Filebeat configuration file.